coveo/source.coveo.com/_posts/2016-01-13-the-story-behind-blitz-2016.md

 ## The brainstorm

 We’ve wanted to do a challenge involving artificial intelligence for a long time.
 With a smaller team working on Blitz this year, we had to leverage existing projects to make it on time.
-We already knew [Scalatron](https://scalatron.github.io/), [Berlin AI](http://www.berlin-ai.com/), but our search allowed us to find a bunch of interesting projects, including [Vindinium](http://vindinium.org/) which turned out to be most compelling one.
-It covered most of our requirements: It was [open source](https://github.com/ornicar/vindinium), customizable, [worked with most programming languages](http://vindinium.org/starters) and had many available starter kits.
+We already knew [Scalatron](https://scalatron.github.io/), [Berlin AI](http://www.berlin-ai.com/), but our search allowed us to find a bunch of interesting projects, including [Vindinium](http://vindinium.org/), which turned out to be most compelling one.
+It covered most of our requirements: it was [open source](https://github.com/ornicar/vindinium), customizable, [worked with most programming languages](http://vindinium.org/starters) and had many available starter kits.

 ![image]({{ site.baseurl }}/images/blitz2016/finals.jpg)